A$80,000 Salary After Tax in Australia

 A$31

 In broad salary terms, this income sits close to the middle of the local salary range for Australia.
-A$80,000 sits above the current average benchmark of A$73,028 in Australia, which gives you a rough sense of where the number lands before local circumstances change the picture.
+A$80,000 sits above the current average benchmark of A$73,028 used for Australia.
+That benchmark is only the starting point; what matters next is how much of the monthly result survives housing, transport, debt servicing, and payroll choices in the place where you actually live.

 At A$80,000, the estimate removes A$16,388 and leaves A$5,301 per month.
 Income tax accounts for A$14,788 of the deduction stack; payroll or social contributions account for A$1,600.